|LATEST NEWS ▾

 We are happy to provide information directly to any practice.

 As a member of the BRC you will receive the following:

-Articles of Constitution & Rules Book; Breed Standards Book and the BRC Year Book.
+Articles of Constitution & Rules Book and The Breed Standards Book.

 The membership also enables you to exhibit rabbits at a BRC Star Show and Join National/Area/Local BRC Clubs.How to Join 🔗